International Timeline - Undergraduate

 Step 1 Begin the application.

 You can start the process right now by submitting your application online.
 Click here to get started.
 Or you may print the International Undergraduate Admissions Application (DOC).
 Click here for the list of documentation needed to complete your application.

 Step 2 Prepare documents for your student visa.

-Complete the Sources of Financial Support section (last two pages) of your International Undergraduate Application.
+Complete the Certification of Finances section (last two pages) of your International Undergraduate Application.
 Be sure to include the following: